 Implementing smart onboarding strategies is vital to set your new hire up for success.
 Employee onboarding is the most important step companies take to help the new hire excel.
 The company’s employee onboarding process is the best time to make a good impression with the new hires.

 Organizations often spend a lot of time and effort in finding the right candidate.
 However, what companies do from then on, is sometimes a sketchy picture.
 While the new hire is rather excited to join the organization, companies often don’t show the same excitement they did while making the offer.
-Research by Harvard Business Review says that, nearly a quarter of new hires are already scanning new opportunities less than half a year into the organization.
+Research by Harvard Business Review says that nearly a quarter of new hires are already scanning new opportunities less than half a year into the organization.
 And if your company has more millennials in it, that number is going to much more.

 Here are few strategies to ensure you have your new hire engaged and motivated from day one.

-- Inform the team about the new hire
+Inform the team about the new hire

-Inform all the team members in advance, via email or personally, briefing them about the new employee’s role, a snippet about their skill set, background and experience, also what they’ll be assigned at the workplace and let other resources welcome them.
+Inform all the team members in advance, via email or personally, briefing them about the new employee’s role, a snippet about their skill set, background, and experience, also what they’ll be assigned at the workplace and let other resources welcome them.
 When team members are informed of a new hire’s arrival, they can be in a better position to help, guide the new hire.
 This will help the new hire acclimatize faster to the new work culture.

-- Make the new hire feel special
+Make the new hire feel special

 Send a customized and personal e-mail to welcome the new hire.
 Give them a welcome gift.
-Send a token of appreciation for the new hire, may be a bunch of flowers to greet them.
+Send a token of appreciation for the new hire, maybe a bunch of flowers to greet them.
 This will make them feel valued and is a big plus for the organization.
 Arrange a team outing for lunch for the new employee and their concerned team members.
-This will help break the ice and allow the employee to get to know their new co-workers in a stress free environment.
+This will help break the ice and allow the employee to get to know their new co-workers in a stress-free environment.

-- Get the paperwork out of the way
+Get the paperwork out of the way

 Avoid excessive paperwork during onboarding.
-This can be monotonous, redundant and outright boring for the new hire.
+This can be monotonous, redundant, and outright boring for the new hire.
 90% of paperwork can be finished prior to joining using onboarding solutions.
 Fully electronic onboarding provides smart & custom e-forms with electronic signatures and reduces paper works.
 Go paperless and automate all your tasks and paperwork.
-Form I-9, E-Verify, W-4 are filled electronically by new hire and signed using digital signature further simplifying and streamlining the onboarding process.
+Form I-9, E-Verify, W-4 are filled electronically by the new hire and signed using digital signature further simplifying and streamlining the onboarding process.
 Form I-9 is audited electronically.
-Give way to smarter set of processes for the HR and new hire saving both time and cost.
+Give way to a smarter set of processes for the HR and new hire saving both time and cost.

-- Establish social connect
+Establish social connect

-- Assign a mentor
+Assign a mentor

-- Implement job related training
+Implement job related training

 Implementing training programs according to the new hire’s role is a wise step.
 The new hires are not overwhelmed with information overload and unnecessary data but know what skill sets to focus on.
-Role based training helps the new hire’s fine tune their skills to attain the necessary competencies to be productive in their new assignment.
+Role-based training helps the new hire’s fine-tune their skills to attain the necessary competencies to be productive in their new assignment.

-- Prepare the new hire workstation
+Prepare the new hire workstation

-Prepare the new hire’s work station, automate resource allocation to employees based on specific roles, position, department, location and giving essential instructions.
+Prepare the new hire’s work station, automate resource allocation to employees based on specific roles, position, department, location, and giving essential instructions.
 Based on their role, new hires receive the necessary resources, credentials, rights and access codes such as access to employee portal or technology solutions.

-- Have an extended onboarding program
+Have an extended onboarding program

 Customize a new hire onboarding program that offers information in small doses.
-Prevent information overload on day one, spread out the onboarding programs, avoid fitting in too many session’s on a single day.
+Prevent information overload on day one, spread out the onboarding programs, avoid fitting in too many sessions on a single day.
 Don’t let the initial few days be stressful and burdensome.
 Start the onboarding process on a relaxed note and ease the new hire into the system.
 Before implementing specific training programs, take heed to check whether they are ready for it.

-- Impart vision for the future
+Impart vision for the future

 It’s wise to offer new hires clarity into career growth opportunities in the company set up.
-Focus should be on acquiring the skill sets and competencies needed to achieve the growth envisioned.
+The focus should be on acquiring the skill sets and competencies needed to achieve the growth envisioned.
 Motivate new hires to invest in their own career development.
 Show them what their career looks like at the company.
 Give new hires opportunities for growth in the form of rotational assignment and cross-training programs.